Electric Light Orchestra discography

-Below is the complete Electric Light Orchestra (ELO) discography including imports, videos, and hit singles.
-ELO's back catalogue is unusual since their compilation albums far outweigh their studio output in number, owing to the large number of hit singles primarily written by Jeff Lynne.

-From 1972 to 1986, ELO accumulated more combined UK and US Top 40 hits than any other band in the world, and also generated the third most UK and US separate Top 40 hits.
+The discography of the English rock band Electric Light Orchestra (ELO) consists of 15 studio albums, 7 live albums, 40 compilation albums, 13 video albums, 33 music videos, 1 extended play, 50 singles, 1 soundtrack album and 8 box sets.
+ELO have also sold over 50 million records worldwide.

 Albums

 Studio albums

 Below is a table outlining ELO's studio album output.

 Notes: The peak chart listings are accurate but incomplete because of the limited availability of past chart information regarding other countries.
 All of the RIAA and BPI certifications and/or re-certifications listed are out of date, the majority being decades old.
 The fact that some albums are listed as non-certified does not necessarily mean those albums have not reached certification sales levels.
 Record companies that own the manufacturing and distribution rights to a particular record have to pay the RIAA, BPI and related bodies to research, audit and certify that record, whether it be an album, single or compilation.